-Form of a Lease.3 - 28.
+Form of a Lease.3 - 27.
 The previous accounting model for leases focused on identifying when a lease is economically similar to purchasing the asset being leased (the 'underlying asset').
 When a lease was determined to be economically similar to purchasing the underlying asset, the lease was classified as a finance lease (referred to as a 'capital lease' in US GAAP) and reported on an entity's balance sheet.
 All other leases were classified as operating leases and not reported on an entity's balance sheet (they were 'off balance sheet leases').
-Off balance sheet leases were accounted for similarly to service contracts, with the entity reporting a rental expense in the income statement (typically the same amount in each period of the lease-a so called straight-line lease expense). - 29.
-The previous accounting model for leases was criticised for failing to meet the needs of users of financial statements.
-In particular: - (a) information reported about operating leases lacked transparency and did not meet the needs of users of financial statements.
+Off balance sheet leases were accounted for similarly to service contracts, with the entity reporting a rental expense in the income statement (typically the same amount in each period of the lease-a so called straight-line lease expense).